juzhax/juzhaxpress/readme.txt

 = Does this theme support any plugins? =

-juzhaxpress includes support for Infinite Scroll in Jetpack.
+JuzhaxPress includes support for Infinite Scroll in Jetpack.

 == Changelog ==